Comparison

 Worth knowing, with caveats

 MyStuff2 Pro.
-A general collections database from a solo developer, solid at 4.42 from 531 ratings as of July 2026.
+A general collections database from a solo developer, solid at 4.4 from 532 ratings as of August 5, 2026.
 Its free trial is capped at 15 items, so you commit before you have really filled it.
 Good if you want a flexible database rather than a purpose-built home tool.

 Still in old roundups